Clarkston High School (Washington): Activities

 Clarkston High School offers a variety of sports, clubs and activities for students to participate in throughout the school year.

-Sports offered in the fall include: cross country, football, girls' swim, girls' soccer and volleyball.
-Winter sports include: boys' basketball, girls' basketball and wrestling.
-Spring sports include: baseball, softball, tennis, track and boys' soccer.
+The sports teams compete in WIAA Class 2A and are a member of the Greater Spokane League in District Eight.
+Sports offered in the fall include: cross country, football, girls' swim, girls' soccer, volleyball, and cheerleading.
+Winter sports include: boys' basketball, girls' basketball, cheerleading, and wrestling.
+Spring sports include: baseball, softball, tennis, boys' golf, girls' golf, track and boys' soccer.